wrabi-Lenbrook/ephemeris/topics/rockets_travelling.md

 ## What to do next

-Strap your water bottle to your calf, don your sun hat, and step out.
+Strap your water bottle to your calf, don your sun hat on your head, and step out.

 ## See also